-- 55. Platforms for price information exchanges (such as the Price Information Exchange for Selected Medicines) and for discussions on strategies to facilitate sustainable access to essential medicines (such as the Asia Pacific Network on Access to Medicines) have been established.
-In the European Region, best practices for pricing and reimbursement policies were shared during a summer school and two pharmaceutical pricing and reimbursement information network meetings were held for Member States. - 56.
-Key considerations are as follows. - There is a need for increased political will and support to enable countries to develop domestic financial investment in coverage schemes and implement policies that reduce out-of-pocket payments such as generic policies, control of supply chain mark-ups and other pricing control methods, including reviewing intellectual property legislation, and implementation and use of the flexibilities provided in the TRIPS Agreement. - Support is needed in countries to improve evidence-based selection of medicines, including selective use of health technology assessment techniques in order to achieve universal health coverage. - There is a need to establish a fair-pricing model that ensures sustainability for health systems and access for patients as well as sufficient profit to sustain the production of quality products. - Support to countries is needed to facilitate the transition away from donor support for globally purchased quality products in order to implement sustainable financing mechanisms and avoid disruptions in medicine availability. - Platforms for sharing procurement price information, including the Global Price Reporting Mechanism and the vaccine product, price and procurement initiative, offer opportunities for better price negotiation. - Routine monitoring of data on medicine prices and availability is essential to inform decision-making.
+55. Platforms for price information exchanges (such as the Price Information Exchange for Selected Medicines) and for discussions on strategies to facilitate sustainable access to essential medicines (such as the Asia Pacific Network on Access to Medicines) have been established.
+In the European Region, best practices for pricing and reimbursement policies were shared during a summer school and two pharmaceutical pricing and reimbursement information network meetings were held for Member States.

+- 56. Key considerations are as follows. - There is a need for greater political will and support to enable countries to develop domestic financial investment in coverage schemes and implement policies that reduce out-of-pocket payments, such as generic policies, control of supply chain mark-ups and other pricing control methods, as well as reviewing intellectual property legislation, and implementation and use of the flexibilities provided in the TRIPS Agreement. - Support is needed in countries to improve evidence-based selection of medicines, including selective use of health technology assessment techniques in order to achieve universal health coverage. - There is a need to establish a fair-pricing model that ensures sustainability for health systems and access for patients as well as sufficient profit for industry to sustain the production of quality products. - Support to countries is needed to facilitate the transition away from donor support for globally-purchased quality products in order to implement sustainable financing mechanisms and avoid disruptions in medicine availability. - Platforms for sharing procurement price information, including WHO's Global Price Reporting Mechanism and Vaccine Product, Price and Procurement initiative, offer opportunities for better price negotiation. - Routine monitoring of data on medicine prices and availability is essential in order to inform decision-making.